-If presented, as a JSON array of strings, it is used as the CouchDB user's roles list as long as the JWT token is valid.
+If presented, it is used as the CouchDB user's roles list as long as the JWT token is valid.
 The default value for roles_claim_name is couchdb.roles.

 Note: Values for roles_claim_name can only be top-level attributes in the JWT token.
 If roles_claim_path is set, then roles_claim_name is ignored!